cnlohr/esp82xx/README.md

     After that, the github web-interface will allow you to make a release out of the new tag and include the binary file.
     To make the zip file invoke `make projectname-version-binaries.tgz` (Tab-autocomplete is your friend).

+### To do

+ - Include libraries for usb, ws2812s and ethernet

+ - Expand this readme